How to limit the impact of incapacity for work

 Limiting legal consequences

-By drawing up a living will (called a levenstestament in Dutch), you can limit the legal consequences of incapacity for work.
-The person you choose and authorise makes decisions for your business if you are unable to do so yourself.
-Such a situation may arise, for example, due to brain damage.
+You can also limit the legal consequences of incapacity for work by drawing up a living will (called a levenstestament in Dutch).
+This ensures that the person you choose (an authorised person) makes decisions for your business if you are no longer able to do so yourself.
+Such a situation can arise, for example, due to brain damage.

-In a living will, for example, you lay down in advance who will order new supplies on your behalf, pay your employees' salaries and file VAT returns.
+In a living will you record in advance who will order new supplies on your behalf, for example, or pay your employees' salaries, and file VAT returns.
 If you do not do this, your colleagues will have to go to court to arrange such matters.
 That often takes months.
 In the meantime, your business is at a standstill, which can have major consequences.

 A living will usually consists of 2 parts.
-A power of attorney for financial interests and a power of attorney for medical and personal matters.
+A power of attorney for financial matters and a power of attorney for personal matters such as healthcare.
 You draw up such a will together with a civil-law notary.
-If you have a bv, you cannot always appoint an authorised person for your business.
+If you have a BV, you cannot always appoint an authorised person for your business.
 You can only do so if you own all the shares in your business.

 No arrangements

 Have you made no arrangements and do you become ill?
 Then there is a risk that you will have to use up your equity capital before you are entitled to a benefit.
-Even if your partner has an income, you often cannot claim benefits.
+If your partner has an income, you often cannot claim benefits.

-If (like your partner) you have no income and no assets, you may be entitled to benefits such as social assistance (bijstand), IOAZ or WW.
+If you (and your partner) have no income and no assets, you may be entitled to benefits such as social assistance (bijstand), IOAZ or WW.
 However, these benefits are subject to conditions.

 If you do not have a living will and are no longer able to make decisions, someone else will have to arrange things for you.
 Someone close to you, like your partner or a colleague, can apply to the subdistrict court to appoint them or another person as administrator or curator.